starwit-trainings/csharp-basics/03-objection-orientation/Readme.md

 Every entity from the football application domain is represented by a class.
 As we will deal with many instances for every class e.g. there will 18 clubs for the first German football league.
 So we need a mechanism to tell those instances apart.
 For this a unique id is used and as this is necessary for all classes, attributes and logic needed are put in an AbstractEntity class from which all others will inherit.

 ## 01 - OO concepts
-This example introduces a first insight, on how to store data in C# programs.
-A list of C#'s built-in data can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types)
+Getting a first idea how to work with classes and objects is the topic of this example.
+You will start to implement the classes introduced in the last subsection and play with possibilities to combine data and code.

 ### How to execute
 On the commandline use this to run program: